The study of a modern foreign language can be an exciting and stimulating activity at any age, but particularly so for the young.

 To paraphrase Nelson Mandela’s remark:

 If you speak to a foreigner in English, you speak to his head; if you speak to him in his own language, you speak to his heart.
+We aim to harness young children’s natural curiosity, spontaneity and desire to communicate.
+By means of lively but structured teaching, we seek to:

 At Mowden Hall School, we are fully committed to the study of French: pupils start learning French at the age of three (Nursery) and our Year 7 pupils spend one term in South-West France, near Toulouse, where they learn not only the French language but also the culture and civilisation of France.